qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 However, stubbing requires a time and maintenance investment that we wanted to be able to opt out of.
 If your goal is to test your application like a real user, stubbing also moves you away from a true end-to-end test.
 We leave it to you to stub or not stub as you like.

-In addition to supporting these complex scenarios, Playwright also supports testing on Firefox and WebKit browsers.
+In addition to supporting these complex scenarios, Playwright also supports testing on WebKit browsers.

 By running our [@qawolf/web](https://github.com/qawolf/qawolf/tree/master/packages/web) code in the browser we get the best of Cypress (fast in the browser) and [Playwright](https://pptr.dev/)/[DevTools](https://chromedevtools.github.io/devtools-protocol/) (rich APIs and well-supported DevTools protocol).